mrkaleArduinoLib/gbj_ds1307/README.md

 <a id="convertDateTime"></a>

 ## convertDateTime()

 #### Description
 The method converts already read datetime from the chip and stored in instance internal structure to the referenced external structure (datetime record).
-- The method converts recently read datetime from the chip without repeating the reading from it.
+* The method converts recently read datetime from the chip without repeating the reading from it.
 It is useful right after begin() method, which reads the chip's status in either case.
-- The method expects 21th century, so that adds 2000 to the read two-digit year number.
+* The method expects 21th century, so that adds 2000 to the read two-digit year number.

 #### Syntax
-    void convertDateTime(Datetime &dtRecord);
+    void convertDateTime(Datetime &dtRecord)

 #### Parameters
-- **dtRecord**: Referenced structure variable for placing read date and time defined in the library [gbjAppHelpers](#dependency) and declared in the library [gbjDS1307](#library) as an alias.
+* **dtRecord**: Referenced structure variable for placing read date and time defined in the library [gbjAppHelpers](#dependency) and declared as an alias.
-  - *Valid values*: as described for the library [gbjAppHelpers](#dependency)
+  * *Valid values*: as described for the library [gbjAppHelpers](#dependency)
-  - *Default value*: none
+  * *Default value*: none

 #### Returns
 None